thebkv/bkv/exodus10.md

 > **“Knowest thou not yet that Egypt is destroyed?”**

-This is a major development.

-The faculties operating beneath Pharaoh can now perceive what the central ruling will refuses to acknowledge.
+The faculties operating beneath Pharaoh can now perceive what the central ruling will refuses to acknowledge: Egypt is being destroyed.
+The old government is becoming isolated even within its own kingdom as its subordinate powers recognize that continued resistance is self-destructive.

-**Egypt is being destroyed.**

-The old government is becoming isolated even within its own kingdom.

-Its subordinate powers are beginning to recognize that continued resistance is self-destructive.

-### v8–11 — Pharaoh's First Compromise: Leave the Children
+v8–11 — Pharaoh’s First Compromise: Leave the Children

 Moses and Aaron are brought again before Pharaoh.
 Pharaoh asks:

 > “Who are they that shall go?”

-And Moses answers:
+Moses answers:

 > **“We will go with our young and with our old, with our sons and with our daughters, with our flocks and with our herds.”**

-The answer is comprehensive.
+The answer is comprehensive:

-Deliverance includes:

-**young and old,
+young and old,
 sons and daughters,
-flocks and herds.**
+flocks and herds.

 The whole household must go.